Hostile Takeover

 Not a lot of time — fractions of a second at most.

 But do you know how long it took a disassembly drone to kill a worker drone?
-No, not kill, shut down.
+No, not “kill” — shut down.

-There had been a certain look on the drone’s visor, in those last moments.
-She’d seen it on many drones, especially the feisty ones.
-Despair gnawed all the deeper the more you had fought.
 J had witnessed the beginnings of Uzi’s despair, and she knew it’d be something to treasure.
 To look upon a drone, to be the last thing in their world, the only thing, and judge them not good enough?
 That power was Serial Designation J.

 A planet icon moved diagonally across Uzi’s screen.
 It hit one side and bounced off at an angle.
 A screensaver: J would leave the drone in hibernation.
 (After all, if you simply left a drone in powered off state, the core might self-reboot.)

-“J?
-J?
+«J?
+J?»

 But V needed her.

-“I’m coming!”
-J said, biting back a ‘moron’.
+«Coming!» J transmitted, biting back a ‘moron’.
 Not the time.

 Pod door swung open, and in the fresh cold, J smelled oil.
 Not the sweet invitation of worker oil, but acrid and half-combusted.